VanceCTF/PlaidCTF-2018/README.md

 }
 ```

 There is not much imagination needed to see that `dword_6021E8` holds the number of items added.
 When cross checking with how items are printed (in `list_items()`), we can see that `item_ptr + 0xC` is holds the name of the item, while `item_ptr + 0x2C` is the description and `item_ptr + 0x12C` stores the associated price.
 The value of `qword_6021F0` is saved in the newly allocated item at offset 0, and as the next step, the point of the current item is placed back in `qword_6021F0`.
 This suggests, that the items are stored in a linked list, and `qword_6021F0` holds the last item that was added to this list.
+But most importantly, this code listing shows one part of the vulnerability. `dword_6021e8` is checked for being 32 or lower, which means that we are able to add 33 items (classic "off by one")!
+That in itself is not a problem, but it will be later on.
 But `sub_400986` looks suspicious, lets investigate further.

 ```c
 sub_400986(Item* item_ptr)